+'''

+policy_sentry.querying.actions.get_dependent_actions(actions_list)

+'''

-''' policy_sentry.querying.actions.get_dependent_actions (db_session, actions_list) Given a list of IAM Actions, query the database to determine if the action has dependent actions in the fifth '''
+Given a list of IAM Actions, query the database to determine if the action has dependent actions in the fifth column of the Resources, Actions, and Condition keys tables.
+If it does, add the dependent actions to the list, and return the updated list.